PX4/PX4-Bootloader/crypto_hal/README.txt

   either bootloader or px4 firmware
   Currently this flag is ignored by the bootloader, as there is no private key storage implemented.

+TOC_FLAG1_RDCT:
+  - This flag marks that the block is an R&D certificate, unlocking some features for an individual device.
+This flag is reserved for future use, it is not yet implemented in bootloader.

 - The "flags" don't control the signature check for the first block;
   this one contains the TOC, and it must be tamper protected as well